-Course Web Page Start at http://buzzard.ups.edu/courses.html to find a link to the course web page.
+Course Web Page Course web page can be found from a link off of http://buzzard.ups.edu/courses.html.
 Many of your questions can be answered here.

-Office Hours My office is in Thompson 303; the telephone number is 253-879-3564.
+Office Hours My office is in Thompson 303.
 Making appointments or simple, non-mathematical questions can be handled via email - my address is beezer@ups.edu.
-Office Hours are Monday, 2:30-4:00 PM; Tuesday, Thursday 3:00-4:00 PM; Friday, 2:30-3:30 PM.
-Office Hours are first-come, first-served, so I do not make appointments for these times.
+I read all of my email, usually very shortly after receiving it.
+Urgency of replying varies.
+Office Hours are Monday, Tuesday, Thursday, Friday, 3:00-3:50 PM.
+Office Hours are first-come, first-served, so I do not make appointments for these times, nor do you need to ask me if I will be present for these times.
 You may make an appointment for other times, or just drop by my office to see if I am in.
 Office Hours are your opportunity to receive extra help or clarification on material from class, or to discuss any other aspect of the course.